ibalaur/Recon2Neo4j/README.md

 `mvn install`

-The executable jar can be directly downloaded from the [Release page](https://github.com/ibalaur/EpiGeNet/releases).

 ## How to contribute

 If you have any suggestions or want to report a bug, don't hesitate to create an [issue](https://github.com/ibalaur/EpiGeNet/issues).
 Pull requests and all forms of contribution will be warmly welcomed.